aldebap/k-conf/README.md

 - [ ] Endpoint to add a LDAP pluging for a consumer
 - [ ] Endpoint to add a OAuth2 pluging for a consumer
+- [ ] Add parameter to Add Plugin command to specify plugin config

 ### Features backlog (for v0.3 release)